-Ministerial Direction Aim of the Direction Consistency and Implications 1.1 Implementation of Regional Plans To give legal effect to the vision, land use strategy, goals, directions and actions contained in Regional Plans Consistent As outlined in Section B above, the planning proposal is consistent with the South East and Tablelands Regional Plan.
-1.3 Approval and Referral Requirements To ensure that LEP provisions encourage the efficient and appropriate assessment of development.
-Consistent The planning proposal does not contain provisions requiring concurrences, consultations or referrals and does not identify designated development.
-1.4 Site Specific Provisions To discourage unnecessarily restrictive site specific planning controls Consistent The planning proposal seeks to apply a zone and development standards that are already contained in the LEP.
-Zones conserve environmen To protect and conserve environmentally sensitive areas.
-Partially Inconsistent, but of minor significance.
+Ministerial Direction Aim of the Direction Consistency and Implications 1.1 Implementation of Regional Plans To give legal effect to the Consistent or Regional Flans vision, land use strategy, goals, directions and actions contained in Regional Plans As outlined in Section B above, the planning proposal is consistent with the South East and Tablelands Regional Plan.
+1.3 Approval and To ensure that Consistent Referral Requirements LEP provisions encourage the efficient and appropriate assessment of development.
+The planning proposal does not contain provisions requiring concurrences, consultations or referrals and does not identify designated development.
+1.4 Site Specific To discourage unnecessarily restrictive site specific planning controls Consistent restrictive site specific planning The planning proposal seeks to apply a zone and development standards that are already contained in the LEP.
+3.1 Conservation To protect and Partially Inconsistent, but of minor significance.
+Zones conserve environmentally sensitive areas.
 The site is currently zoned C2 and contains native vegetation.
 The proposal seeks to rezone the whole of the land to R2 - Low Density Residential.
 While the site has no identified ecologically endangered communities, the area is known as habitat for the Yellow-bellied Glider.
 The land is currently being managed as an Asset Protection zone by the NSW Rural Fire Service.
 The land is not identified on the Biodiversity Values Map and any required clearing of vegetation will not exceed the biodiversity offset threshold.
 As part of any future development application, a test of significance would need to be undertaken.
 Similar to the residential development of surrounding land, any future development of the subject land can retain existing native vegetation where possible.